campoy/go-tooling-workshop/1-source-code/2-writing/3-vet-and-lint.md

 explain how to install and use errcheck, also how to integrate it with VSCode

+## Continuous Integration and code checkers

+It is a good pratice to add checks to make sure that any code causing `go vet` or `golint` doesn't build, specially if you're using tools like Travis CI, Jenkins, and others.

 ## Congratulations

 You are now able to produce code with less mistakes, because you're able to detect